cardano-foundation/CIPs/CIP-0021/README.md

 ## Specification

+Certain transaction elements, described as allowed in this document, might not be supported by some HW wallets.
+Support also depends on HW wallet firmware or app versions.
+If transaction signing fails for a transaction which is built according to this specification, make sure to check the documentation of the HW wallet you are using.

+_It might take some time for recent Cardano ledger spec changes to be implemented for HW wallets.
+Thus it might happen that further restrictions might apply on top of the restrictions mentioned in this CIP until the changes are implemented on HW wallets._

 ### Canonical CBOR serialization format

 Transactions must be serialized in line with suggestions from [Section 3.9 of CBOR specification RFC](https://datatracker.ietf.org/doc/html/rfc7049#section-3.9).
 In particular: